 Advice - Photography / Tracking down pirates

-Technology for finding photographs is likely to change quite fast.
-In the fairly near future it may be possible to send a photo to a special search engine that will find other photos that look like it.
-At the moment, though, your best bet is to search for text that would be likely to be wrapped round a particular photo.
+Technology for finding photographs changes quite fast.
+At the moment your best bet is often to search for text that would be likely to be wrapped round a particular photo.

 Searching for actual images

-There is at least one service that offers to search for your pictures themselves: www.picscout.com compares sample images you send to it with images it finds on the web.
-But it's early days for the technology, and prices start at US$14.95 per month.
-We eagerly await news of more such services.
+One service that offered to search for your pictures themselves is picscout.com - which compares sample images you send to it with images it finds on the web.
+But it's now promoting itself as a tool for advertisers.

 Look for the text wrapped round the pic

-But if you want to do a thorough search, do not restrict yourself to image search engines.
-A search for caption text on www.altavista.com can often turn up pages that the image searches missed.
+So you may well be searching for text - words that really ought to appear in a picture's caption or other accompanying text.
+It is likely that images.google.com at least is, in fact, mainly searching the text in the web page that a picture appears on, and picsearch.com definitely does this.
+Each of these then presents results as a "gallery" of picture thumbnails that's easy to scan visually.If you want to do a thorough search, do not restrict yourself to image search engines.
+A search for caption text can often turn up pages that the image searches missed.
 You should soon acquire the skill of scanning the 20-word extract from a page and its URL to see whether it's worth a quick flip over to look at it.
 (Like swimming, this skill is hard to describe in writing.)

-Wherever you're searching, remember you want to be searching not for words that describe the image, but words that will appear in pages that may include the image.
+Wherever you're searching, remember you want to be searching for words that will appear in pages that may include the image - not for words that describe it.

 Forget about the terms that you use in classifying your picture library: put yourself in the mind of someone writing a caption.